 See the section Article Types for word limits.
-Structured format (Objectives, Materials and Methods, Statistical analysis, Results, Conclusions) is necessary for original articles, not necessary for systematic reviews, and review articles.
+Structured format (background, aims, methods, results, and conclusion) is necessary for original articles, b ut not necessary for case reports, meta-analysis, and review articles.
 The abstract should briefly outline the content of the article and any conclusions it may reach.
 The keywords should be wording a reader would be likely to use in searching for the content of the article.
 Main Document

-- Please clearly distinguish the hierarchy of headings within the manuscript by using capital letters, underline, italic, and bold styles as necessary. - As needed, use italic, superscripts, subscripts, and boldface, but otherwise do not use multiple fonts and font sizes. - Do not insert page or section breaks except where noted in the Author Instructions. - Use hard returns (the Enter key) only at the end of a paragraph, not at the end of a line.
+- Please clearly distinguish the hierarchy of headings within the manuscript by using capital letters, underline, italic, and bold styles as necessary. - As needed, use italics, superscripts, subscripts, and boldface, but otherwise do not use multiple fonts and font sizes. - Do not insert page or section breaks except where noted in the Author Instructions. - Use hard returns (the Enter key) only at the end of a paragraph, not at the end of a line.
 Allow lines of text to break automatically in your word-processing software.
 Do not justify your text. - Use only one space, not two, after periods. - Create tables using the Table function in Microsoft Word.